galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 > - Participants might interact more often if they share an important distinguishing interest.
 > - New communities are formed when these interactions become frequent and distinct in the project
 >     - Recognisable communities organise activities for interested participants
->     - For example:
->         - Code contributors organise themselves in the various repositories
+>     - Leadership comes from the community
+>     - Collaborations such as the GTN are supported by communities of contributors.
+>     - Some are functional such as code contributors collaborating on a repository
->         - Communities of practice organise best practice tools, workflows and training.
+>     - *Communities of practice* organise best practice tools, workflows and training.
+>     - IUC was formed to provide best practice guidance and infrastructure for tool wrapper maintainers
 > - Open source shared values help make communities safe, productive and enjoyable for everyone
 >     - inclusive, participatory, professional behaviours are encouraged
 >     - Project strives to welcome and engage contributors and users